-Financial products and services for businesses are in no short supply, though in all instances have their own unique pros and cons.
-Listed below are pointers as to why it is important to consider all available options, before deciding which lending stream suits your business, your budget and your objectives.
+Financial products and services for businesses are in short supply, though in all instances they have their unique pros and cons.
+Listed below are pointers as to why it is important to consider all available options before deciding which lending stream suits your business, your budget, and your objectives.

 Bridging finance can be ideal in instances where the funds are needed as quickly as possible.
 Depending on the size of the loan required and other key factors, a bridging loan can be arranged and accessed within 48 hours.
-In addition, bridging loan eligibility is assessed near-exclusively on the basis of security – aka collateral.
-Specialist lenders are often willing to consider all types of properties and assets, which would not be considered eligible by most mainstream lenders.
+In addition, bridging loan eligibility is assessed nearly exclusively on the basis of security, aka collateral.
+Specialist lenders are often willing to consider all types of properties and assets that would not be considered eligible by most mainstream lenders.
 Bridging finance is designed to be repaid within a matter of months, typically on the basis of a monthly interest charge of less than 0.5%.

 It may be possible to secure a mortgage or similar loan against a commercial property that is under your ownership.
-The amount you can borrow will be determined by the equity you have in your property – i.e. how much of the existing mortgage you have paid off.
-Commercial property loans can open the door to affordable monthly repayments, though can work out comparatively costly long-term and are typically available exclusively to those with a strong credit history.
+The amount you can borrow will be determined by the equity you have in your property, i.e., how much of the existing mortgage you have paid off.
+Commercial property loans can open the door to affordable monthly repayments, though they can be comparatively costly long-term and are typically available exclusively to those with a strong credit history.

 Lastly, P2P borrowing enables businesses to access competitive loans for all purposes directly from investors.
 P2P lending platforms eliminate the middleman from the equation, enabling those lending money to businesses to offer small and large sums of cash with much lower overall borrowing costs.
 P2P borrowing is also a viable option for applicants with a poor credit history, which may not be a key eligibility factor with some P2P lenders.